Endoscopic Surgery – San Diego

 Deciding If Endoscopic Surgery is Right for You

 For decades, endoscopy has been used successfully in orthopedic, urologic, and gynecologic procedures.
 Improved technology now permits endoscopy to be used by plastic surgeons.
-If performed by an experienced, well-trained plastic surgeon such as Dr. Gilbert Lee and Dr. Brian Reagan, endoscopic procedures may provide the same results as open-method procedures, but with less scarring.In some cases, endoscopic surgery may require less recovery time than is usually required for open procedures.
+If performed by an experienced, well-trained plastic surgeon such as Dr. Gilbert Lee, endoscopic procedures may provide the same results as open-method procedures, but with less scarring.In some cases, endoscopic surgery may require less recovery time than is usually required for open procedures.